 The London home of soul, jazz and disco, the Jazz Café is one of Camden’s most iconic venues.
 It has previously welcomed the likes of Amy Winehouse and Bobby Womack, and continues to host local and international stars in an intimate setting.
 With live music seven nights a week, there’s never a bad time to go; if you’re looking to dance the night away, a soul-themed club night takes over at the weekends.

-Nightclub, Restaurant, African, South African, $$$
+Nightclub, Restaurant, Market, African, South African, $$$

 Injecting some opulence into rough-and-ready Camden, King’s Club at South African restaurant Shaka Zulu is a huge nightclub situated above Stables Market.
 Saturday nights see circus performers, from contortionists to fire breathers, entertaining the club’s stylish crowd.